A man holds a coffee cup while he browses on his laptop computer.

 Different factors that affect your credit score

-If you’ve ever seen both of your scores and questioned, “Why is my VantageScore® lower than my FICO® Score?” or vice versa, it’s because there are differences in how categories and information are weighed within the scoring models.
+Have you seen both of your scores and questioned, “Why is my VantageScore® different than my FICO® Score?”
+It’s because there are differences in how each company weighs categories and information within their own scoring models.
 This can result in slightly different scores.
-So, if you have a FICO® Score® of 600, it doesn’t mean you’ll have a 600 VantageScore® too.
+So, if you have a FICO® Score of 600, it doesn’t mean you’ll have a 600 VantageScore® too.

 For instance, the two models differ based on how they score the length of credit history.
-Before you can have a FICO® Score®, you must have one or more credit accounts open for six months.
-FICO® Scores also require these accounts to be reported to the three national credit bureaus within a six-month period, according to FICO.
-VantageScore® only requires one or more credit accounts to be open for at least one month, according to Experian, and the reporting of one account within the past two years.
+Before you can have FICO® Score, you must have one or more credit accounts open for six months, according to information from their website.
+FICO® Scores also require these accounts to have a six-month reporting period to the three national credit bureaus.
+A VantageScore® only requires one or more credit accounts to be open, according to Experian®.

 This means those who are new to credit may not have a credit score with FICO® and are more likely to have one with VantageScore®.